San Diego Extortion Lawyer

 How can your attorney prove you are not guilty of extortion?

 As you can see there are different variations of extortion cases but they all have one thing in common, they carry life changing penalties.
-Don’t leave your life at the hands of the prosecutor, if you find yourself looking at extortion charges, contact experienced extortion attorney Vik Monder immediately at (619) 405-0063.
+Don’t leave your life at the hands of the prosecutor, if you find yourself looking at extortion charges, contact experienced extortion lawyer Vik Monder immediately at (619) 405-0063.

 Attorney Vik Monder will tell you exactly what needs to be done every step of the way to prevent you from getting a serious punishment in your case.
 At Monder Law Group we attack the charges against you with the following defenses: